 Shebah is marketed as an exclusively female rideshare service, with all female drivers to make sure that female riders feel safe when being driven home.
 Although the idea may be positive, Shebah vehicles may be less easily available in comparison to those of other rideshare apps, making it more difficult to find a ride at short notice.

 As with any app that books services, you’ll likely want to know the exact ins and outs of what you’re booking and paying for.

 What are wait time fees?

-Uber and many other rideshare services charge a waiting fee to compensate the driver for the time they spend waiting for you to arrive — but the clock doesn’t start ticking until a certain amount of time has passed.
+Uber and other rideshare services charge a waiting fee to compensate the driver for the time they spend waiting for you to arrive at your agreed meeting point — but the clock doesn’t start ticking until a certain amount of time has passed.
 That’s why it may be better to book a lift when you’re ready to go and already located near the pick-up spot.
-As the saying goes, “time is money”.

 Do I get charged for cancelling my ride?

 Cancellation fees are designed to compensate the driver for their time, effort and petrol getting to you if you then decide you don’t want to accept the ride.
 You can expect Uber to charge about $10 for cancellations and DiDi to charge between $7-$12.

 Carpooling for rideshare services is a great way to help the environment and save money if you don’t mind riding with a stranger or two.
 Uber offers UberPOOL carpooling, which costs 30% less than an average, upfront Uber cost.
 DiDi doesn’t currently offer a carpooling service as part of its ridesharing services.